OceanCalc

 Formula

-The relationship behind this tool is: SA/D = SA / (DISPL/64)^(2/3)
+Core relationship: SA/D = SA / (DISPL/64)^(2/3)

 Higher SA/D generally indicates a more powerful rig relative to hull displacement (light-air performance vs stiffness tradeoffs).